+918800445497

 • Impractical revenue projections that are not backed by orders or market data.

-• Discord between Balance Sheet figures and ITR filings.
+• Discrepancies between Balance Sheet figures and ITR filings.

 • Overlooking existing loan repayment obligations while computing DSCR.